 This year has already been a busy one for the OTT industry.
 With that in mind, let’s take a look at a few of the major news stories and how they may shape the future of the business.

 In March, a big news story broke in the OTT solutions industry.
-Our very own DaCast—an established online video platform platform offering video hosting and live streaming solutions—acquired vzaar, the video hosting platform for businesses and trusted by users worldwide.
+Our very own Dacast—an established online video platform offering video hosting and live streaming solutions—acquired vzaar, the video hosting platform for businesses and trusted by users worldwide.

 However, this represents only one of two major acquisitions in the OTT solutions industry in early 2019.